 This vegetarian street food staple is super casual and super cheap, but it’s also great.
 Shree Krishna Vada Pav is a South Indian restaurant that specializes in fast-casual Maharashtrian style Indian cuisine, snacks, and wraps.

 They also serve the most affordable and delicious Vada Pav in London.
-(Vada Pav is a delicious fluffy sandwich-like bun stuffed with a potato-filled patty that’s fried in butter-y gram flour batter.
+(Vada Pav is a fluffy bun stuffed with a potato patty that’s fried in butter-y gram flour batter.
 The classic comes with green chutney, tamarind chutney, and garlic powder chutney.
 Ultimately, this is Indian street food at it’s finest: carbs on carbs with lots of sauce!)

 SKVP, as it is lovingly known, has multiple walk-up locations.
 Find them at Pinner Road, Hounslow, Harrow, and Slough.
 (And FYI, people come for the fast takeaway, not so much the ambiance.)